 - Load balancing between multiple centralized journal mailboxes, thereby reducing the number of journal mailboxes an organization needs

 - Eliminating index duplication, so messages do not end up in multiple journal mailboxes

 How it Works

-Globanet Balance allows organizations to reduce their journaling to just a single set of centralized or regional journal mailboxes without multiple journal mailboxes and archiving tasks in each location.
+Globanet Balance is a patented (U.S. Patent No. 9,185,059) technology that allows organizations to reduce their journaling to just a single set of centralized or regional journal mailboxes without multiple journal mailboxes and archiving tasks in each location.
 The solution redistributes journal mail in a round-robin fashion, allowing messages for all users to be evenly distributed into a centralized mailbox set.

 Globanet Balance is a simple Windows Service that offers extensive logging and reporting with a fast and easy installation to get load balancing started.

 Typical Journaling Infrastructure (click on image to see full size):